 For example, 135 hours of prelicensure training is required in California.
 If you complete an online course with scheduled lessons, it will take around a month to finish.
 On-demand and self-study courses might last more or less than that, depending on how much time you have available to study.

-If all the things we described above sound alright, and you enjoy hard work, then maybe you should consider a career in real estate.
-Self-starters who want to make their own schedule and enjoy helping people in all walks of life will find real estate exciting and rewarding.
+If all the things we described above sound alright, and you enjoy hard work, then maybe you a career in real estate mght be a great idea.
+Self-starters who want to make their own schedule and enjoy helping people from all walks of life will find real estate exciting and rewarding.

 A real estate agent or brokerage may be both difficult and financially rewarding.
 However, keep in mind that the real estate sector has a lot of different unique chances open to anyone interested.